top of page

 For all corporate equine workshops please call me at 917-725-0884

-For therapeutic interaction with the horses (with an option for therapeutic riding) for adults and children, please contact Donna Lombardi at Whispering Pines Farm Tel: 607-206-5545.
+For therapeutic riding and therapeutic interaction with the horses for adults and children, please contact Doreen Higham at Wise horse Ranch Tel: 845-281-2457.

 eagala logo.jpg